LiskArchive/lips/proposals/lip-introduce-events-and-add-events-root-to-block-headers.md

 * `moduleID`: The module ID of the transaction.
 * `typeID`: The constant `EVENT_TYPE_ID_STANDARD`.
 * `topics`: An array containing the transaction ID.
-* `data`: A boolean value set to `true` if the transaction was processed successfully, `false` otherwise.
+* `data`: A Boolean value set to `true` if the transaction was processed successfully, `false` otherwise.
 The event `data` JSON schema is given below.

 ```java
 standardEventDataSchema = {